 If your sneezing cat is also experiencing nasal congestion, eye discharge, or other cold-like signs, then it might be an upper respiratory infection or similar issue.
 URIs often cause a cat to sneeze out mucus that could be yellow or greenish in color.
 The eyes might be glassy, teary, or even excreting a yellow or green mucus.
 You may notice loud breathing and trouble passing air through the nostrils.
 It may seem just like the common cold we humans get, except that healthy cats don't often "catch colds."
 URIs in cats are often caused by feline herpesvirus or calicivirus.
 Be sure to bring your cat to the vet soon for treatment.

-Your vet may prescribe antibiotics if a bacterial infection is suspected.
-Other medications may or may not be warranted.
+Your vet may prescribe antivirals if they suspect a viral component or sometimes a course of antibiotics if a bacterial infection is suspected.
+Other medications such as anti-inflammatories may or may not be warranted.
 Some vets recommend saline nasal drops.
-One simple thing you can do at home to help: keep your cat in the bathroom while you shower.
-The steam can help loosen up congestion, offering some relief to your cat.

 If your cat does not improve after basic treatment for the URI, then your vet may look for underlying diseases that weaken your cat's immune system, like feline leukemia virus (FeLV) or feline immunodeficiency virus (FIV).
 These diseases cannot be cured, but they can often be managed, allowing cats to live relatively healthy lives.
 Other, more serious diseases can also cause URIs in cats.
 You vet will likely recommend lab tests to determine if there is an underlying disease.